wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          January 2015

+   With multiple queries for the same name in flight, the attacker has a higher chance of success to send a matching response with the SCOPE PREFIX-LENGTH set to 0 to get it cached for all hosts.

-   MUST verify that these match, and SHOULD discard the entire response if they do not.
+   To counter this, the ECS option in a response packet MUST contain the full FAMILY, ADDRESS and SOURCE PREFIX-LENGTH fields from the corresponding query.
+Intermediate Nameservers processing a response MUST verify that these match, and SHOULD discard the entire response if they do not.